Lorena Calise

 Besides romantic Procida, verdant and untamed Salina was the other location that brought to life the fishing island where the events set.

-The scenes where Mario, the protagonist, traverses the coastal landscape on his bicycle were filmed in Pollara, a small hamlet nestled around the remnants of an ancient volcanic crater in the northwestern part of the island.
+The scenes where Mario, the protagonist, traverses the coastal landscape on his bicycle were filmed in Pollara, a tiny hamlet cradled within the remnants of an ancient volcanic crater on the island’s north-western coast.

 The site is not only one of the archipelago's most evocative spots but also a prized destination for diving enthusiasts.

-Continuing towards the edge of the hamlet, you'll find a typical Aeolian dwelling overlooking the bay which was used as the rustic and secluded setting for Pablo Neruda's residence.
+Continuing towards the edge of the hamlet, you'll find a typical Aeolian dwelling overlooking the bay: it was the rustic and secluded setting chosen to represent Pablo Neruda’s home.

-What if we told you that your journey might even lead you to cross paths with legendary creatures like Godzilla and King Kong?
+What if we told you your journey might even bring you face to face with creatures worthy of Godzilla or King Kong?

-To the northeast of the Vulcanello peninsula lies a site known as Valle dei Mostri (Valley of the Monsters), a sandy area where boulders of lava stone emerge, shaped by the forces of time and weather erosion into creatures with a frighteningly 'monstrous' animal-like appearance.
+To the north-east of the Vulcanello peninsula lies a site known as Valle dei Mostri (Valley of the Monsters), a sandy area where lava boulders, sculpted by time and weather, loom like eerie beasts frozen in motion.

-At sunset, when the last rays of the sun illuminate the massive dark rocks, the spectacle is even more striking.
-Children will particularly appreciate the experience.
+At sunset, when the last rays of light illuminate the massive dark rocks, the spectacle is even more striking.
+Children are sure to be enchanted.

 What to do in the Aeolian islands like a local.
 Having the best time in Panarea

-Boutiques, luxurious hotels, and glamorous hangouts—hallmarks of a classic high—society vacation—are certainly not lacking in Panarea, which, above all, boasts an undeniable rustic and wild charm.
+Boutiques, luxurious hotels, and glamorous hangouts, hallmarks of a classic high—society vacation, are certainly not lacking in Panarea.
+And yet, it’s the island’s rugged, rustic charm that steals the show.

-For instance, you can get to the prehistoric village of Punta Milazzese, a testament to the ancient history of the Aeolian islands.
-To explore the subject further, visit the Panarea branch of the Aeolian Archaeological Museum.
+For instance, you can get to the prehistoric village of Punta Milazzese, a window onto the ancient history of the Aeolian islands.
+For a deeper dive into the past, visit the Panarea branch of the Aeolian Archaeological Museum.

 In general, Panarea boasts a series of well-marked itineraries, often relatively easy to traverse.
 Through these paths, you can circumnavigate the entire perimeter of the island.
 Choose one that leads you to Punta del Corvo to conquer the highest point.